Wayne Gretzky Rookie Cards

 Back of the card

 The back of the 1979-80 O-Pee-Chee Wayne Gretzky rookie card #16 has a unique design for a card of this age.
 Most of the content of the card fall inside an ice skate graphic that covers most of the card.
 The card number is in the upper left corner.
-The top of the skate has Gretzky’s height, weight, rookie year, shooting orientation, how he was acquired, born and home.
-His statistics for his rookie year com next, followed by a very brief bio.
+The top of the skate has Gretzky’s height, weight, rookie year, shooting orientation, how he was acquired, born, and home.
+His statistics for his rookie year come next, followed by a very brief bio.
 The copyright information falls in between the bottom of the skate and the blade.

 The only thing outside of the skate graphic is a cartoon in the upper right corner.
-It depicts a hockey player trying to control a puck and it reads, “Wayne deputed in WHA at age 17 * Wayne debuta dans l’association Mondiale à l’âge de 17 ans.”
+It depicts a hockey player trying to control a puck and it reads, “Wayne debuted in WHA at age 17 * Wayne debuta dans l’association Mondiale à l’âge de 17 ans.”